zixiaozhao/MANTRA/README.md

 # MANTRA
-Thid repo contains the caode for the two tasks we explored in our paper.
+This repo contains the code for the two tasks we explored in our paper.